-Note: The grade span of a school may not align with the grade span required for testing and some schools may have no data to report.

-For example, if a district has a building that serves only Kindergarten students, and the district elects to wait and test students in the KG-2 band in second grade, the kindergarten building will have no data.
-When reporting data for the kindergarten building, the district uses the option with asterisks for that grade band, which tells ODE that a building SERVES one or more grades in the grade band, but students in that building are not evaluated. (i.e. in the example above, the building would report data using the PHYSEDKG option).
+It is important to understand that the grade span of a school may not align with the grade span required for testing and some schools may have no data to report.
+For example, if a district has a building that serves only Kindergarten students, and the district elects to wait and test students in the KG-2 band in second grade, the Kindergarten building will have no data.
+When reporting data for the Kindergarten building, the district uses the option with asterisks for that grade band, which tells ODE that a building SERVES one or more grades in the grade band, but students in that building are not evaluated. (i.e. in the example above, the building would report data using the PHYSED\\KG option).